 Hello!
 My name is Rowan Bell.
 I recently received my PhD in Philosophy from Syracuse University, and am currently serving as a postdoctoral scholar in Philosophy through the Preparing Future Faculty - Faculty Diversity program at the University of Missouri.
 In July 2023, I will begin work as an Assistant Professor in Philosophy and Sexualities, Genders, and Social Change at the University of Guelph.

 I primarily work in analytic philosophy, at the intersection of metaethics, feminist philosophy, and trans philosophy.
-My research also draws from sociology, social epistemology, critical theory, and decolonial theory.
+My research also draws from sociology, social epistemology, critical race theory, and decolonial theory.
 I seek to understand how norms, normative standards, and normative concepts are shaped by systems of oppressive power, so that they in turn shape individual behavior at the level of practical deliberation.
 Put simply, I want to explain how social norms make us complicit in systems of oppression by shaping what we feel like we ought to do.

-I live in the Westcott neighborhood in Syracuse, NY with my spouse, Justin, and our cat, Zoya.
-In my spare time, I like to knit, run, climb rocks, ride my road bike, and drink fine bourbon and rye.
-Before the pandemic I led the graduate students from the Syracuse University Philosophy Department to two trivia championships at the Inn Complete; one day I hope to take up that banner again.
+I currently live in the Westcott neighborhood in Syracuse, NY with my spouse, Justin, and our cat, Zoya.
+In my spare time, I like to knit, embroider, run, climb rocks, ride my road bike, and drink fine bourbon and rye.
+I was once the leader of a championship-winning trivia team, and I hope one day to be so again.

 I use they/them or he/him pronouns.